benliang99/Goose.ai/sponsors/Gnosis.md

 ### Please add a sentence or two on why you're applicable for this prize.

 We are building a data visualization dashboard that monitors your Gnosis Safe wallet's transactions, ownership status, creation date and more!
-(The Graph, Gnosis Safe)
+(The Graph, Gnosis Safe), along with an LLM-driven chatbot to help answer questions about Gnosis!

+### Link to the code where the tech is used.

+The code below lets users:
 1. Find trends using our interactive plotting feature using data from the Gnosis Safe subgraph
 2. Enter your Gnosis Safe wallet address or transaction address to get information instantly
 3. Download the data you selected as a .csv

-Furthermore, we have leveraged OpenAI and trained a custom LLM to answer everything related to Gnosis!

-### Link to the code where the tech is used.

 https://github.com/saccharinedreams/Goose.ai/blob/35768a4bb638ff37113aa883b35f20b5a7f164be/dashboard/pages/gnosis.py#L8-L80